Chart Color Schemes

 Infrastructure

-Braddon has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Braddon has limited levels of nearby infrastructure activity, ranking in the 15thth percentile nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 34 projects expected to impact the area.
-Notable projects include Lonsdale & Girrahween - Braddon (Section 34), Marcus Clarke Street Office Complex, Haig Park Place - Braddon East, and Light Rail Extension Planning - Braddon.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 34 projects that may affect the region.
+Notable ones include Lonsdale & Girrahween in Braddon (Section 34), Marcus Clarke Street Office Complex, Haig Park Place - Braddon East, and Light Rail Extension Planning - Braddon.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.